 At FMCT, we believe that “the show must go on!”
 Occasionally, however, a performance must be canceled, usually due to inclement weather.
 In the event of inclement weather that requires us to cancel a performance, the Box Office will have an outgoing message describing FMCT’s plans of a cancelled performance.

-The decision regarding whether or not to cancel will be made—and the message recorded—no later than 5 pm.
+The decision regarding whether or not to cancel will be made no later than 5 pm the day of the performance.
 If this occurs tickets will be exchangeable or refundable, with refunds given in the form of credit on the ticket purchaser’s account.
 FMCT will also make every effort to inform guests of this decision as soon as possible by phone and social media.

 Do you offer anything to eat or drink?